A Rainy Day in New York

 A Rainy Day in New York is a 2019 American romantic comedy film written and directed by Woody Allen, and starring Timothée Chalamet, Elle Fanning, Selena Gomez, Jude Law, Diego Luna, and Liev Schreiber.
-The film follows the romantic exploits of two young college students, Gatsby and Ashleigh (Timothée Chalamet and Elle Fanning), while on a weekend visit to New York City, Gatsby's hometown.
-He hopes to deepen their relationship while she is in the city to interview a film director (Liev Schreiber) for their college newspaper.
+The film follows the romantic exploits of two young college students, Gatsby and Ashleigh (Chalamet and Fanning), while on a weekend visit to New York City, Gatsby's hometown.
+He hopes to deepen their relationship while she is in the city to interview a film director (Schreiber) for their college newspaper.

 The film was completed in 2018, but its distributor, Amazon Studios, halted its release following the Me Too movement and the resurgence of the sexual abuse allegation against Allen.
 It was released in Poland on July 26, 2019, followed by releases in multiple European, South American, and Asian countries.
 It was released in the United States on October 9, 2020, by MPI Media Group and Signature Entertainment.
-The film received mixed reviews from critics.
+The film received generally mixed reviews from critics.